Joni1234321/yapcg/readme.md

 - Benchmark tests, that will measure performance of methods and application.

 # Architecture
-This section describes the Projects in this system and how they interact with each other
+This section describes the Projects in this system and how they interact with each other.
+Each project is found in the Assets/scripts folder.

 The **Application** handles all end user interactions to the domain and rendering of domain objects, interacts with all the other.